-To understand God's legacy for the Jewish people and the nation of Israel, we have to go back to the very beginning of the Bible in the very first book.
+To understand the story of the Jewish people and the nation of Israel, we have to go back to the very beginning of the Bible in the very first book.
 Does anyone know the name of the first book?

 Have a volunteer come up and find the first book of the Bible.